 Recommendations: No change in listing status is recommended.
-In collaboration with the U. S. Fish and Wildlife Service, NMDGF should continue monitoring post-fire effects on aquatic macroinvertebrates and the riparian corridor of Bitter Creek.
+In collaboration with the U. S. Fish and Wildlife Service, NMDGF should continue monitoring aquatic macroinvertebrates and the riparian corridor of Bitter Creek.
 NMDGF and cooperators should continue to implement strategies of the state conservation plan to alleviate threats and achieve recovery of this species.